- American Physical Society Sites

 ARTICLE IX -- MEETINGS

 Regular Meeting.
-One meeting of the Division, to be known as the Regular Meeting, shall be held annually at such time and place as shall be ordered by the Executive Committee, subject to approval by the Executive Board.
-Whenever it shall be feasible and not to the disadvantage of the members of the Division, the Executive Committee may order this or any other meeting to be held conjointly with a Meeting of the Society or of another society, conference, or group, so long as such joint meeting does not conflict importantly with the schedule of Meetings of the Society as determined by the Executive Board.
-The registration fee for the Regular Meeting, when not held jointly with a Meeting of the Society, shall be fixed after consultation with the Executive Secretary.
-Non-members of the Society shall pay a surcharge to be set each year by the Executive Board.
+One meeting of the Division, to be known as the Regular Meeting, shall be held annually at such time and place as shall be ordered by the Executive Committee, subject to coordination with the APS Director of Meetings.
+Whenever it shall be feasible and not to the disadvantage of the members of the Division, the Executive Committee may order this or any other meeting to be held conjointly with a General Meeting of the Society or of another society, conference, or group, so long as such joint meeting does not conflict importantly with the schedule of Meetings of the Society as determined by the APS Director of Meetings.

 Annual Business Session.
 Each year the Division shall hold a Business Session which shall be a session of the Regular Meeting.
 This Business Session shall be devoted exclusively to the reports of officers and committees, election results, and the transaction of business affairs.
 No scientific program of the Division shall be presented simultaneously with the Business Session.
 The Secretary-Treasurer shall notify the Division members of the agenda for the Business Session no later than three weeks prior to the Regular Meeting.

 Other Meetings.
-Meetings of the Division, other than the Regular Meeting, may be initiated by the Executive Committee or by petition of twenty percent of the members of the Division, subject to approval by the Executive Board.
-Special conferences may be sponsored in whole or in part by the Division, subject to the rules and regulations specified in the Society Constitution and Bylaws.
+Meetings of the Division, other than the Regular Meeting, may be initiated by the Executive Committee or by petition of twenty percent of the members of the Division, subject to coordination with the Society Director of Meetings.
+Special conferences may be sponsored in whole or in part by the Division, subject to the rules and regulations specified in the Society Constitution and Bylaws and associated Policies and Procedures.

 Papers at Meetings.
 Programs of meetings of the Division may provide for the inclusion of both invited and contributed papers.
-When a meeting of the Division is held in conjunction with a meeting of the Society, the rules of the Society shall apply to submitted papers.
+When a meeting of the Division is held in conjunction with a General Meeting of the Society, the rules of the Society shall apply to submitted papers.
 When a meeting of the Division is not held in conjunction with a meeting of the Society, the Executive Committee shall prescribe the subject and character of the meeting, which may include limitations on the subject matter of submitted papers.
-The Secretary-Treasurer shall fix the deadline date for receipt of titles and abstracts in consultation with the Executive Secretary and shall designate the place to which they should be sent.
+The Secretary-Treasurer shall fix the deadline date for receipt of titles and abstracts in consultation with the Society Director of Meetings and shall designate the place to which they should be sent.
 The amount of time to be allowed for the presentation of a paper at the Regular Meeting shall be determined by the Program Committee, except as otherwise directed by the Executive Committee.
-These allotments of time shall be consistent with the Constitution and Bylaws of the Society and with regulations of Council.
+These allotments of time shall be consistent with the Society Constitution and Bylaws and associated Policies and Procedures.

 ARTICLE X -- DUES